 Mapping floodwater extent for active floods is critical for local and regional officials and for disaster relief organizations that need to ascertain where to focus their efforts.
 NASA's Land, Atmosphere Near real-time Capability for EOS (LANCE) provides data to the Dartmouth Flood Observatory and the near real-time (NRT) Global MODIS Flood Mapping initiative.

-Register to start downloading data.
+- Register for an Earthdata Login to start downloading data.

 This image shows flooding in Mozambique.
 By January 2013, the Limpopo River had spilled over its banks with water spanning more than 10 kilometers in certain areas.
 Read more at NASA's Earth Observatory.

 Last Updated: Aug 2, 2019 at 2:04 PM EDT